What is grain-free dog food?

 Seriously, Most nutritional recommendations emphasize treating dogs with heart disease.
 And there is less information on the role of diet in causing heart disease.

 Accordingly, An increase in heart disease in dogs while eating certain types of diets may shed light on the role of nutrition in causing heart disease.

 Basically, It appears that intake may be increasing dogs’ risk for heart disease.
 Because owners have fallen prey to the many myths and misperceptions about pet food.

 In dogs, Golden Retrievers and Cocker Spaniels found to be at risk for DCM caused by taurine deficiency.
 So, one study showed that Cocker Spaniels with DCM developed when given taurine supplementation.
 Since then, additional studies have shown associations between dietary factors and taurine deficiency in dogs, such as rice bran, high fiber diets, and deficient protein diets.

 Animal Protein as the Major Ingredient

-Animal protein sources that commonly included in pet foods include beef, chicken, lamb, fish, fish meal, meat and bone meal, dried egg, meat byproducts, and meat meal.
-In recent, novel protein sources such as rabbit, salmon, duck, and turkey have also included in some dog and cat foods
+Animal protein sources that commonly included in pet foods include beef, chicken, lamb, fish, fish meal, meat.
+And also bone meal, dried egg, meat byproducts, and meat meal.
+Recently, novel protein sources such as rabbit, salmon, duck, and turkey have also included in some dog and cat foods

 Types of Dog Food